To the Members of Satin Creditcare Network Limited

-17. As required by section 197(16) of the Act we report that theCompany has paid remuneration to its directors during the year in accordance with theprovisions of and limits laid down under section 197 read with Schedule V to the Act.
+16) As required by section 197(16) of the Act based on our audit we report that theCompany has paid remuneration to its directors during the year in accordance with theprovisions of and limits laid down under section 197 read with Schedule V to the Act.

-18. As required by the Companies (Auditor's Report) Order 2016 (the Order') issued bythe Central Government of India in terms of Section 143(11) of the Act we give in theAnnexure A a statement on the matters specified in paragraphs 3 and 4 of theOrder.
+17) As required by the Companies (Auditor's Report) Order 2016 ('the Order') issued bythe Central Government of India in terms of section 143(11) of the Act we give in theAnnexure A a statement on the matters specified in paragraphs 3 and 4 of the Order.

-(b) in our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books;
+b) in our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books;

-(c) the standalone financial statements dealt with by this report are in agreement withthe books of account;
+c) the Standalone Financial Statements dealt with by this report are in agreement withthe books of account;

-(d) in our opinion the aforesaid standalone financial statements comply with the IndAS specified under Section 133 of the Act;
+d) in our opinion the aforesaid Standalone Financial Statements comply with Ind ASspecified under section 133 of the Act;

-(f) we have also audited the internal financial controls over financial reporting(IFCoFR) of the Company as on 31 March 2020 in conjunction with our audit of thestandalone financial statements of the Company for the year ended on that date and ourreport dated May 8 2019 as per Annexure B expressed unmodified opinion; and
+f) we have also audited the internal financial controls with reference to financialstatements of the Company as on 31 March 2020 in conjunction with our audit of theStandalone Financial Statements of the Company for the year ended on that date and ourreport dated 15 June 2020 as per Annexure B expressed unmodified opinion; and

-(g) with respect to the other matters to be included in the Auditor's Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 (as amended) inour opinion and to the best of our information and according to the explanations given tous:
+g) with respect to the other matters to be included in the Auditor's Report inaccordance with rule 11 of the Companies (Audit and Auditors) Rules 2014 (as amended) inour opinion and to the best of our information and according to the explanations given tous:

-(iv) the disclosure requirements relating to holdings as well as dealings in specifiedbank notes were applicable for the period from November 8 2016 to December 30 201 6.Therefore these disclosures are not relevant to these standalone financial statements.
+iv) the disclosure requirements relating to holdings as well as dealings in specifiedbank notes were applicable for the period from 8 November 2016 to 30 December 2016 whichare not relevant to these Standalone Financial Statements.
 Hence reporting under thisclause is not applicable.

 For Walker Chandiok & Co LLP

 Firm's Registration No.: 001076N/N500013

 Membership No.: 095256

 |Nature of property ||Total number of cases ||Whether leasehold / freehold ||Gross block as on 31 March 2020 ||Net block as on 31 March 2020 ||Remarks |

-|Building ||1 ||Freehold ||292.00 ||164.65 ||The said property is in name of Satin Intellicomm Limited an erstwhile company merged with the Company |
+|Building ||1 ||Freehold ||292.00 ||156.67 ||The said property is in the name of Satin Intellicomm Limited an erstwhile Company that merged with the Company. |

 (ii) The Company does not have any inventory.
-Accordingly the provisions of clause3(ii) of the Order are not applicable.
+Accordingly the provisions of Clause3(ii) of the Order are not applicable.

-iii) The Company has granted secured and unsecured loans to companies covered in theregister maintained under Section 189 of the Act; and with respect to the same:
+(iii) The Company has granted secured and unsecured loans to companies covered in theregister maintained under Section 189 of the Act; and with respect to the same:

-a) in our opinion the terms and conditions of grant of such loans are not primafacie prejudicial to the Company's interest.
+a) in our opinion the terms and conditions of grant of such loans are not primafacie prejudicial to the Company's interest;

 c) there is no overdue amount in respect of loans granted to such companies.

-v) I n our opinion the Company has not accepted any deposits within the meaning ofSections 73 to 76 of the Act and the Companies (Acceptance of Deposits) Rules 2014 (asamended).
-Accordingly the provisions of clause 3(v) of the Order are not applicable.
+(v) In our opinion the Company has not accepted any deposits within the meaning ofSections 73 to 76 of the Act and the Companies (Acceptance of Deposits) Rules 2014 (asamended).
+Accordingly the provisions of Clause 3(v) of the Order are not applicable.

-vi) The Central Government has not specified maintenance of cost records undersub-section (1) of Section 148 of the Act in respect of Company's services.
-Accordinglythe provisions of clause 3(vi) of the Order are not applicable.
+(vi) The Central Government has not specified maintenance of cost records undersub-section (1) of Section 148 of the Act in respect of Company's services.
+Accordinglythe provisions of Clause 3(vi) of the Order are not applicable.

-(vii) a) The Company is regular in depositing undisputed statutory dues includingprovident fund employeesRs. state insurance income-tax sales-tax service tax duty ofcustoms duty of excise value added tax cessand other material statutory dues asapplicable to the appropriate authorities though there has been a slight delay in a few cases.
-Further no undisputed amounts payable inrespect thereof were outstanding at the year-endfor a period of more than six months from the date they became payable.
+(vii) a) The Company is regular in depositing undisputed statutory dues includingprovident fund employeesRs. state insurance income-tax sales-tax service tax duty ofcustoms duty of excise value added tax cess and other material statutory dues asapplicable to the appropriate authorities.
+Further no undisputed amounts payable inrespect thereof were outstanding at the year-end for a period of more than six months fromthe date they become payable.

-b) The dues outstanding in respect of income-tax on account of dispute are as follows:
+b) The dues outstanding in respect of income-tax sales-tax service-tax duty ofcustoms duty of excise and value added tax on account of any dispute are as follows:

-|Name of the statute ||Nature of dues ||Amount (र in Lakhs) ||Amount paid under protest (र in Lakhs) ||period to which the amount relates ||Forum where dispute is pending ||Remarks |
+|Name of the statute ||Nature of dues ||Amount (Rs. in lakhs) ||Amount paid under protest (Rs. in lakhs) ||Period to which the amount relates ||Forum where dispute is pending ||Remarks |

-viii) The Company has not defaulted in repayment of loans or borrowings to any bank orfinancial institution or debenture holders during the year.
+(viii) The Company has not defaulted in repayment of loans or borrowings to any bank orfinancial institution or debenture holders during the year.
 The Company did not have anyoutstanding loans or borrowings payable to government during the year.

-x) No fraud by the Company or on the Company by its officers or employees has beennoticed or reported during the period covered by our audit except for few instances ofmisappropriation of cash collected from customers and other forms of embezzlement of cashby the employees involving amounts aggregating Rs.
+(x) No fraud by the Company or on the Company by its officers or employees has beennoticed or reported during the period covered by our audit except for few instances ofmisappropriation of cash collected from customers and other forms of embezzlement of cashby the employees involving amounts aggregating Rs.
 127.77 lakhs.
-TheCompany has terminated the services of such employees and also initiated legal action against such employees.
-TheCompany has recovered र32.45 Lakhs from some employees.
+TheCompany has terminated the services of such employees and initiated legal action againstthem.
+The Company has recovered Rs.
+34.64 lakhs from 46 employees.

-xi) Managerial remuneration has been paid and provided by the Company in accordancewith the requisite approvals mandated by the provisions of Section 197 of the Act readwith Schedule V to the Act.
+(xi) Managerial remuneration has been paid and provided by the Company in accordancewith the requisite approvals mandated by the provisions of Section 197 of the Act readwith Schedule V to the Act.

-xii) In our opinion the Company is not a Nidhi Company.
-Accordingly provisions ofclause 3(xii) of the Order are not applicable.
+(xii) In our opinion the Company is not a Nidhi Company.
+Accordinglyprovisions of Clause 3(xii) of the Order are not applicable.

-xiii) In our opinion all transactions with the related parties are in compliance withSections 177 and 188 of Act where applicable and the requisite details have beendisclosed in the standalone financial statements etc. as required by the applicable IndAS.
+(xiii) In our opinion all transactions with the related parties are in compliance withSections 177 and 188 of Act where applicable and the requisite details have beendisclosed in the financial statements etc. as required by the applicable Ind AS.

-xv) In our opinion the Company has not entered into any non-cash transactions withthe directors or persons connected with them covered under Section 192 of the Act.
+(xv) In our opinion the Company has not entered into any non-cash transactions withthe directors or persons connected with them covered under Section 192 of the Act.

-xvi) The Company is required to be registered under Section 45-IA of the Reserve Bankof India Act 1934 and such registration has been obtained by the Company.
+(xvi) The Company is required to be registered under Section 45-IA of the Reserve Bankof India Act 1934 and such registration has been obtained by the Company.

 For Walker Chandiok & Co LLP

 Firm's Registration No.: 001076N/N500013

 Membership No.: 095256

-Annexure B to the independent Auditor's Report of even date to the members of Satin CreditcareNetwork Limited on the standalone financial statements for the year ended 31 March 2020
+Annexure B to the Independent Auditor's of even date to the members of Satin CreditcareNetwork Limited on the Standalone financial statements for the year ended 31 March 2020

 Independent Auditor's Report on the Internal Financial Controls with reference to theStandalone Financial Statements under Clause (i) of Sub-section 3 of Section 143 of theCompanies Act 2013 (the Act')

-1. In conjunction with our audit of the standalone financial statements of SatinCreditcare Network Limited (the Company') as at and for the year ended 31 March2019 we have audited the internal financial controls over financial reporting ('IFCoFR')of the Company as at that date.
+1) In conjunction with our audit of the Standalone Financial Statements of SatinCreditcare Network Limited ('the Company') as at and for the year ended 31 March 2020 wehave audited the internal financial controls with reference to financial statements of theCompany as at that date.

-2. The Company's Board of Directors is responsible for establishing and maintaininginternal financial controls based on the internal financial controls with reference tofinancial statements criteria established by the Company considering the essentialcomponents of internal control stated in the Guidance Note on Audit of Internal Financial Controls over FinancialReporting (the Guidance Note') issued by the Institute ofChartered Accountants of India ('ICAI').
+2) The Company's Board of Directors is responsible for establishing and maintaininginternal financial controls based on the internal financial controls with reference tofinancial statements criteria established by the Company considering the essentialcomponents of internal control stated in the Guidance Note on Audit of Internal FinancialControls over Financial Reporting (the Guidance Note') issued by the Institute ofChartered Accountants of India ('ICAI').
 These responsibilities include the designimplementation and maintenance of adequate internal financial controls that were operatingeffectively for ensuring the orderly and efficient conduct of the Company's businessincluding adherence to the Company's policies the safeguarding of its assets theprevention and detection of frauds and errors the accuracy and completeness of theaccounting records and the timely preparation of reliable financial information asrequired under the Act.

-3. Our responsibility is to express an opinion on the Company's IFCoFR based on ouraudit.
-We conducted our auditin accordance with the Standards on Auditing issued by theICAI and deemed to be prescribed under Section 143(10) of the Act to the extent applicable to an audit of IFCoFR and the Guidance Note issued by the ICAI.
-ThoseStandards and the Guidance Note require that we comply with ethical requirements and planand perform the audit to obtain reasonable assurance about whether adequate IFCoFR wereestablished and maintained and if such controls operated effectively in all materialrespects.
+3) Our responsibility is to express an opinion on the Company's internal financialcontrols with reference to financial statements based on our audit.
+We conducted our auditin accordance with the Standards on Auditing issued by ICAI prescribed under Section143(10) of the Act to the extent applicable to an audit of internal financial controlswith reference to financial statements and the Guidance Note issued by the ICAI.

-Meaning of Internal Financial Controls over Financial Reporting
+Meaning of Internal Financial Controls with Reference to Financial Statements

-Inherent Limitations of Internal Financial Controls over Financial Reporting
+Inherent Limitations of Internal Financial Controls with Reference to FinancialStatements